southohious-cloud/PortfolioTools/README.md

 ---

 ## **Pillar 2 — PersonalSuite (Private Daily Tools)**
-A private collection of internal utilities used for real‑world work:
+A private collection of internal utilities used for real‑world work, including:
 launchers, automation helpers, financial tools, and personal workflow scripts.
-These tools remain private but are used actively in production workflows.
+These tools remain private but are actively used in production workflows and are available to clients as part of custom workflow builds or premium automation packages.

 ---